idptools/metapredict/README.md

 	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderPredictions/ myCoolPredictions --no_normalization

+**Quick predict**

+``metapredict-quick-predict`` is a command that will let you input a sequence and get disorder values immediately printed to the terminal.
+The only argument that can be input is the sequence.

+**Example:**

+	$ metapredict-quick-predict ISQQMQAQPAMVKSQQQQQQQQQQHQHQQQQLQQQQQLQMSQQQVQQQGIYNNGTIAVAN

 ### Graphing Disorder
 The ``metapredict-graph-disorder`` command from the command line takes a .fasta file as input and returns a .png for every sequence within the .fasta file.
 The .png file for each sequence will be saved to wherever the user specifies as the output location.
 Each file will be named as predicted_disorder_ followed by the first 10 characters of the .fasta header (which is typically the unique identifier for the protein).
 For example, a fasta header of >sp|Q8N6T3|ARFG1_HUMAN will return a file saved as *predicted_disorder_sp|Q8N6T3|.png*.
 Additionally, the title of each graph is automatically generated and will have the title Predicted Consensus Disorder followed by the first 10 characters of the .fasta header.
 In the previous example, the graph would be titled *Predicted Consensus Disorder sp|Q8N6T3|*.